Inflore

 Inflore is a national level two-day management fest conducted by Rajagiri Centre for Business Studies.
 Inflore is a combination of management and non-management events.
-The fest will happen on the RCBS campus, Kakkanad every year with different themes.
+The word takes its origins from the French language and Infloré means 'To bloom'.
+The fest happens on the RCBS campus, Kakkanad every year with different themes.
 The Inflore is fully managed by students under the guidance of faculty members.